U.S. flag

 • How the MDA will use the AoA results to influence the direction of the program

-• The final AoA will also be provided to and reviewed by the requirements validation authority prior to the Milestone A decision or the release of the request for proposals for the Technology Maturation and Risk Reduction Phase (TMRR) activities.
+• The sponsor also provides the final AoA Report to the requirements validation authority for review prior to the Milestone A decision or the release of the Technology Maturation and Risk Reduction Phase (TMRR) RFP.
 The requirements validation authority will, at a minimum: